 Tip #1: State what you aim to achieve in five years

 Tip #2: Show your ability to make achievable goals

 In five years, I want to have gained significant experience in my profession.
 I will also be able to take on more complex and difficult challenges and come up with effective solutions.
-Besides, I will possibly enroll for further studies to grow further in my profession.
+Besides, I will possibly enroll in further studies to grow further in my profession.

-Here, the interviewer wants to assess your problem solving skills
+Here, the interviewer wants to assess your problem-solving skills